jptacek/JPtacek.com/src/documents/2014/04/milwaukee-ug-presentation/index.html.md

 The code for my demo is available on [GitHub](http://www.github.com) at https://github.com/jptacek/Wi-Ineta-AngularJS

-As always, feel free to reach out to me via email or on twitter or email.
+As always, feel free to reach out to me via email or on twitter.

 To those of you who attended, thanks much!